 Your OneQuest retreat is designed to be viewed online on a device like a smartphone, tablet, laptop, computer or smart TV so a good internet connection is ideal, but don’t forget if you miss a part or need to rewind or watch a section of the retreat again, you certainly can.

-For the yoga sessions, your teacher may request the use of props like a blanket, block, bolster or strap to assist with your asana positions and help support your body alignment and comfort.
+For the yoga sessions, a coach may request the use of props like a blanket, block, bolster or strap to assist with your asana positions and help support your body alignment and comfort.
 If you don’t have any of these handy, you could use the following:

 • Pillow or firm cushion